bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 It's as-if we never imported any functionality at all -- the functionality present in `string-reverse.wasm` has been *merged into* `string-reverse-upper.wasm`, and it now simply `export`s the advanced functionality.

-We can run this completed component with in any WebAssembly-capable native Javascript environment by using a the transpiled result:
+We can run this completed component with in any WebAssembly-capable native JavaScript environment by using a the transpiled result:

 ```console
 npx jco transpile string-reverse-upper.wasm -o dist/transpiled